 According to the COT (Commitments of Traders) reports provided by the Commodity Futures Trading Commission (CFTC) - for the week ended last Tuesday:

-Large speculators (NON-COMMERCIAL) reduced the net position for the sale of bitcoin contracts by 0.28 thousand contracts to 1.20 thousand.
-Large speculative players reduce the net position for sale for the second week in a row, and for 6 weeks out of the last 8.
-The net position was the lowest in the last three weeks.
+Large speculators (NON-COMMERCIAL) reduced the net position for the purchase of contracts on the dollar index by 1.2 thousand contracts to 1.8 thousand.
+Large speculative players began to reduce their net buy position after a 4-week build-up.
+The net position began to decline from the highest levels since April 20.

-Hedgers (COMMERCIAL) reduced the net position for the purchase of bitcoin contracts by 0.22 thousand contracts to 0.09 thousand.
-Hedger operators cut their net position for the second week in a row.
+Hedgers (COMMERCIAL) increased the net position for selling contracts on the dollar index by 0.03 thousand contracts to 5.9 thousand.
+Hedger operators slightly increased their net selling position.

-The bearish index of large speculators (the ratio of the number of contracts for sale to the number of contracts for purchase) fell by 0.09 to 1.25 for the week.
+The bullish index of large speculators (the ratio of the number of contracts for buying to the number of contracts for selling) fell by 0.05 to 1.06 for the week

 Note: COT report data is fundamental and is mainly used for medium and long-term trading.
 Large speculators, NON-COMMERCIAL (banks, investment funds) usually trade according to the trend.
-Small speculators, NONREPORTABLE POSITIONS-usually do not have much influence on the market.
 Hedgers, COMMERCIAL (operators, large companies) usually trade against the trend.
-The net position is the difference between the number of buy and sell contracts.
+The net position is the difference between the number of buy and sell contracts (the green line on the chart is the net position of large speculators; the blue line is the net position of hedgers).
 Open interest is the sum of all open positions in the market.